How to make a splint

 Splint - instructions

-The purpose of a splint is to hold still and protect a wounded body part from further damage until you get medical help.
+After an injury, a splint is used to hold still and protect the wounded body part from further damage until you get medical help.
 It is important to check for good circulation after the injured body part has been immobilized.

 - Extend the splint beyond the injured area in order to keep it from moving.
-In general, try to include the joint above and below the injury in the splint.
+Try to include the joint above and below the injury in the splint.

-- Secure the splint with ties (belts, cloth strips, neckties, etc.), or tape above and below the injury (make sure the knots are not pressing on the injury).
-Avoid over-tightening which can cut off the circulation.
+- Secure the splint with ties, such as belts, cloth strips, or neckties, or tape above and below the injury.
+Make sure the knots are not pressing on the injury.
+DO NOT make the ties too tight.
+Doing so can cut off the circulation.

-- Check the area of the injured body part frequently for swelling, paleness, or numbness.
-If necessary, loosen the splint.
+- Check the area of the injured body part often for swelling, paleness, or numbness.
+If needed, loosen the splint.

-Do not change the position of, or realign, an injured body part.
-Be careful when you place a splint to avoid causing more injuries.
+DO NOT change the position of, or realign, an injured body part.
+Be careful when you place a splint to avoid causing more injury.
 Be sure to pad the splint well to avoid putting extra pressure on the injured limb.

-If the injury is more painful after placing the splint, remove the splint and seek medical assistance immediately.
+If the injury is more painful after placing the splint, remove the splint and seek medical help right away.

 When to Contact a Medical Professional

-If an injury occurs while in a remote area, call for emergency medical assistance as soon as possible.
-In the meantime, give first aid to the patient.
+If an injury occurs while in a remote area, call for emergency medical help as soon as possible.
+In the meantime, give first aid to the person.

 - Bone that is sticking through the skin